bbranham4162/LineGraphs/README.md

 # PolarGraphs

++1 Hr Spent about an hour trying to come up with a design, looked at other coding projects to figure out how I can create classes that'll run my code smoothly.

 +1 Hr
 Looked up videos for creating graphs could not find any videos describing how to create graphs with coding so started looking into Raylib